 What is the Small Business Administration (SBA)?

 One of the agency’s most significant resources is the SBA loan program.
 Under the program, small business owners work with the SBA’s approved lending partners.
-SBA-approved lenders are one of three types of financial institutions: commercial banks, credit unions, or alternative financing facilitators like United Capital Source.
+SBA-approved lenders are one of three types of financial institutions: commercial banks, credit unions, or alternative financing facilitators, such as United Capital Source.

+The SBA has at least one office in every state and territory, dedicated to assisting entrepreneurs by providing expertise, professional counsel, and resources tailored to their needs.
 The SBA does not service the loans or provide funding, but it does set limits on what lenders can charge and partially guarantees the loan amounts.
-With backing from the government, lenders can offer higher borrowing amounts at lower interest rates and longer repayment terms than traditional business loans.
+With government backing, lenders can offer higher borrowing amounts at lower interest rates and longer repayment terms than traditional business loans.

 However, to take advantage of any SBA service, including getting SBA loans, your business must meet the agency’s size standards to qualify as a small business.